School of Nursing

 Developing Nurse Educators

 Dr. Bindon has special interest and expertise in teaching, learning, and developing nurse educators in academic and practice settings.
 She has an ability to translate complex concepts and convey them in a meaningful and accessible way.
-She leads a five-year statewide grant to prepare new and novice clinical nursing faculty — an urgent need as faculty and nursing shortages intensify.
-She teaches in the School of Nursing Institute for Educators’ graduate teaching certificate program and mentors other faculty in her role as associate dean.
-She is president of the Association for Nursing Professional Development and served as editor of the Journal for Nurses in Professional Development.
-She is a fellow in the American Association of Colleges of Nursing’s academic nursing leadership program and was awarded the organization’s Excellence and Innovation in Teaching Award.
+She leads a statewide grant to prepare new and novice clinical nursing faculty — an urgent need as the nursing faculty shortage intensifies.
+She directs the School of Nursing Institute for Educators and its graduate teaching certificate program and mentors other faculty in her role as associate dean.
+She is immediate past-president of the Association for Nursing Professional Development and served as editor of the Journal for Nurses in Professional Development.
+She is a fellow in the American Academy of Nursing and was awarded the University System of Maryland Board of Regents award for teaching excellence.
 She maintains a faculty practice as an education consultant in the University of Maryland Medical Center’s Office of Clinical Practice and Professional Development.

 Luana Colloca, MD, PhD, MS